 *Heat treatment is more expensive than other bed bugs control methods.

 *In the past, it’s been a reason for fires inside building, treatments are now much more advanced.

 *Do not make attempts to heat treat your property or clothes on your own.
 It may lead to structural damage or even life-threatening risks

-Using alcohol can barely help you with the extermination of bed bug eggs.
-It is a solvent that causes damage to the egg to some extent.
-It is certainly not enough to kill a significant number of the bed bug eggs.
+A: Using alcohol can barely help you with the extermination of bed bug eggs.
+It is a solvent that causes damage to the egg to some extent, however, it is certainly not enough to kill all eggs.
 Only a very concentrated alcohol substance proves to be effective.
 Mind that it’s very dangerous for domestic application and we advise against its usage.

 Rubbing alcohol on a surface may repel a bed bug.
 It will not lay its eggs there but will find a more suitable place for this very fast.
 Most people are not aware of this and spray alcohol on their furniture.

 Applying alcohol on upholstery is very bad for the fabric.
-It may damage it very bad, depending on how much isopropyl alcohol the substance contains.
+It may damage it very badly, depending on how much isopropyl alcohol the substance contains.

 It’s simply not worth taking the risk of getting stains on your furniture or setting your home on fire.
 All - for the sake of killing a small part of the bed bugs population.

-Bed bugs are likely to infest carpets as well.
+A: Bed bugs are likely to infest carpets as well.
 This is usually a sign that their number has become much higher than the average.
-At this point you should take immediate actions for their eradication.
+At this point, you should take immediate action for their eradication.